|A||Autumn Term 2020-21 to Summer Term 2020-21|

 Reassessment: Critical review of research report

 Individual written feedback reports, with follow-up tutor meeting if necessary.
-The feedback is returned to students within 6 weeks of submission.
+The feedback is returned to students in line with university policy.
+Please check the Guide to Assessment, Standards, Marking and Feedback for more information.

 Gorard, S. (2006) Using Everyday Numbers Effectively in Research.
 London: Continuum.